 - 1. Students will be asked to explain the operation of their programs to verify that all are their works. - 2.
 Students will be asked about their preparation efforts.
-The RoboCupJunior Rescue Committee may request them to answer surveys and participate in videotaped interviews for research purposes. - 3.
-All teams must complete a web form before the competition to allow referees to prepare better for the interviews.
+The RoboCupJunior Rescue Committee may request them to answer surveys and participate in videotaped interviews for research purposes.

+- 3. All teams must complete a web form before the competition to allow referees to prepare better for the interviews.
 The RoboCupJunior Rescue Committee will provide instructions on submitting the form to the teams before the competition. - 4.
+All teams must submit their Technical Description Paper (TDP) before the competition.
+The TDP is a public document that will be shared with the community.
+A template for the TDP and rubrics are available on the RoboCupJunior Official website. - 5.
 All teams have to submit their source code before the competition.
-The organizers will share them online after the competition such that other teams can draw inspiration and learn from them. - 5.
-The engineering journal concise dated log shows your journey of the project.
-NOT meant to be an after-thought document (RoboCupJunior Rescue Committee will provide a template) - 6.
-The documentation serves as a summary of your project.
-This is an after-thought document to encapsulate your project as a whole (RoboCupJunior Rescue Committee will provide a template)
+The organizers will share them online after the competition such that other teams can draw inspiration and learn from them. - 6.
+All teams must submit their Engineering Journal before the competition.
+The organizers will not share the journals with other teams without the team's permission.
+The organizers will request permission at the registration.
+A guide for the Engineering Journal format and rubrics are available on the RoboCupJunior Official website.

+However, it is highly recommended that teams publicly share their Engineering Journal.
+The RoboCupJunior Rescue Committee will share the team's journals alongside their poster presentation and TDP through the RoboCupJunior Forum of the teams that provided their consent.
+The aim is that other teams could learn from them.